The Best Live Streaming Equipment (Hardware & Software)

 6. Live Streaming Software Encoder

-Open Broadcaster Software (OBS) is a good option as it gives you enough features without being overly complex.
+Open Broadcaster Software (OBS) is a good option when it comes to streaming encoders.
+It gives you enough features without being overly complex.
 It’ll take a bit of learning at first, but it’s worth it.

 7. Live Streaming Platform